smichaelsen/melon-images/Readme.md

 See the [TCA Reference](https://docs.typo3.org/typo3cms/TCAReference/ColumnsConfig/Type/ImageManipulation.html#cropvariants) for details on that feature.

-`x:` Horizontal position of the upper left corner of the initial focus area from 0 to 1 (0 is the left, 1 the right edge of the image)
+`x:` Horizontal position of the upper left corner of the initial focus area from 0 to 1 (0 is the left, 1 the right edge of the image) <br>
-`y:` Vertical Position of the upper left corner of the initial focus area from 0 to 1 (0 is the top, 1 the bottom edge of the image)
+`y:` Vertical Position of the upper left corner of the initial focus area from 0 to 1 (0 is the top, 1 the bottom edge of the image) <br>
-`width` Width of the initial focus area from 0 to 1 (1 being 100% of the image width) `height` Height of the initial focus area from 0 to 1 (1 being 100% of the image height)
+`width` Width of the initial focus area from 0 to 1 (1 being 100% of the image width) <br>
+`height` Height of the initial focus area from 0 to 1 (1 being 100% of the image height) <br>

 The position and dimensions of the focus area can be adjusted by the editor in the backend to mark the crucial area of the image.